Ragnar Stenberg: Other

-He was a board member of the Finnish Olympic Committee in 1919–1920 and 1923–1926, and a member of the International Association of Athletics Federations Council in 1921–1926.
-He also was a manager of Clas Thunberg.
+Stenberg was a member of the International Association of Athletics Federations Council in 1921–1926.

+He was the chairman of the track and field athletics chapter of the Finnish Gymnastics and Sports Federation, the predecessor of the Finnish Athletics Federation, in 1914–1915 and 1919–1922.

+He was a manager of Clas Thunberg.

 Personal

 His parents were father Jakob Esaias Stenberg and mother Anna Maria Brofeldt.
 His brother R. E. Stenberg was also a sprinter, who broke the Finnish record for 4 × 100 metres relay in 1917.

 He graduated as a licentiate of dentistry in 1914.
 His practice was in Helsinki.